7b9 chords

 Theoretical order of notes

-Notice that C7, C9 and C7b9 sometimes are played without the fifth interval.
+Note that C7, C9 and C7b9 are sometimes played without the fifth interval.

 Illustrated comparison with charts including intervals: